Skip to content

 All You Need to Know Before Heading to Scotland, Things to Do, Not to Do, and Brilliant Advice

-You can visit the two small islands Nea Kameni and Palea Kameni in the middle of the flooded caldera during a boat tour.
-On the uninhabited island of Nea Kameni (new rim), you may walk from the boats to the volcanic crater located at 130 meters above sea level.
-If you look closely, you will see sulfurous smoke and steam on the crater rim.
+During a boat tour, you can visit the two small islands, Nea Kameni and Palea Kameni, in the middle of the flooded caldera.
+On the uninhabited island of Nea Kameni (new rim), you may walk from the boats to the volcanic crater 130 meters above sea level.
+You will see sulfurous smoke and steam on the crater rim.

 Byzantine Castle Ruins

-While on Santorini, we highly recommend taking the time to explore the historic Byzantine castle ruins.
-The remains of the 15th-century castle offer one of the most beautiful and also one of the most photographed sites in Greece.
-Make sure to wear comfortable shoes for the short hike and head up the ruins to see the stunning sunset.
+While in Santorini, we highly recommend exploring the historic Byzantine castle ruins.
+The remains of the 15th-century castle offer one of the most beautiful and photographed sites in Greece.
+Wear comfortable shoes for the short hike and head to the ruins to see the stunning sunset.

-The setting in there is just spectacular!
-The area’s picturesque, whitewashed buildings stand out against the towering windmill and the mesmerizing cliffs to create something out of a fairy tale…… How can anyone miss that!
+The setting is just spectacular!
+The area’s picturesque whitewashed buildings stand against the towering windmill and the mesmerizing cliffs to create something out of a fairy tale…… How can anyone miss that?

 Pompeii of Greece, Akrotiri